How to Promote a Book on Facebook: Ads, Analytics, Groups, and More

 Advertising used to be something you did when you had a few thousand dollars to blow; while print ads will still cost you thousands of dollars, digital ads cost only a few cents.
 You can set a marketing budget on Facebook for less than a cup of coffee.
 Because of the low cost, it’s an easy way to experiment with your message and see what works and what doesn’t.
 That’s not to say it should be taken lightly.

 Do your homework.
 Research how Facebook ads work.
 You may only be spending a few dollars, but that’s still no reason not to spend it the right way.
 Facebook lets you target your ads as well; this means once you know who your audience is, you can more successfully promote your book to them.
-You could do an ad, for example, that reaches only men between the age of 21 and 27 who like Joseph Heller's Catch-22.
+You could do an ad, for example, that reaches only men between the ages of 21 and 27 who like Joseph Heller's Catch-22.

 Because Instagram is a part of Facebook, ads run through the same place.
 That will save you a lot of time when you're thinking about an ad campaign.